Baptiste-Lecoutre/pokeemerald-expansion/README.md

 - When a Gym Leader rematch is ready to happen, make said gym's trainers battle the Player again.
 - Free up some space for flags and vars by checking trainer flags or if player has items + useless flags like FLAG_SYS_B_DASH
 - Free up some trainers (Rival, Aqua/Magma leaders) by checking MAPSECs and other story-related flags.
 Could use a generic TrainerPartyOverride func
-- Try to recover the item desc header native behavior by checking if the player has the item. destroying window could be checked by its window id
+- Try to recover the item desc header native behavior.
+Destroying window can be checked by its window id.
+Checking if the player has the item does not work as the desc header is created after the AddBagItem func is called
-- Add a teleporter to be able to change between regionals forms of pokemons? (galarian birds, alola, galar...) -> https://www.pokecommunity.com/showpost.php?p=10215480&postcount=169
 - Add soaring & Eon flute?
 - Change some interfaces to have a visual identity
 - Change pkmn center layouts to have the move tutor NPC